Patent Infringement & Damages

 Patent infringement cases are particularly complicated in the modern, digital arena.
 There, patents for aspects of particular software functionality often overlap, and it can be very unclear as to who actually owns the patent for a particular piece of software.
 So-called “patent trolls” purchase, file for, and distribute rights to various competing patents which may cover the exact same concept.
 This requires that a determination be made as to which patent was filed the earliest, as well as ascertaining rightful ownership.
 When some of these corporations consist of little more than a rented room with a desk – which may never actually be occupied – this is not the easiest measure to ensure.

-In 2011, Graham Rogers opened Rogers DVS after twenty-four years of experience in intellectual property valuation, the vital process of appraising the value of an item of intellectual property – including for damages assessment purposes.
-He offers decades of experience in business and intellectual property damages assessment.
-Graham Rogers has experience with both traditional and digital properties, and with every type of patent recognized by US law.
+EisnerAmper has significant experience in intellectual property valuation, the vital process of appraising the value of an item of intellectual property – including for damages assessment purposes.
+Graham Rogers and his team offer decades of experience in business and intellectual property damages assessment.
+Graham Rogers and his team has experience with both traditional and digital properties, and with every type of patent recognized by US law.

-Graham Rogers’ staff at Rogers DVS is fully licensed, certified, and credentialed.
-Rogers DVS has served as an expert witness in federal, state, and tax courts, and has worked within a wide range of industries.
+Graham and his staff are fully licensed, certified, and credentialed.
+We have served as expert witnesses in federal, state, and tax courts, and have worked within a wide range of industries.
 These include such complicated, wide-ranging, and massive industries as healthcare services, the insurance industry, the financial industry, pharmaceuticals, and the digital marketing industry.
 Graham and his staff can offer expert testimony on your behalf, in support of your claim as to the existence of a patent infringement.
 They can help you to obtain the damages you are owed in return for the defendant’s trespass on your intellectual property.

-If you have need of a free patent infringement damages consultation, Contact Rogers DVS today, and Graham Rogers will personally respond to your inquiry ASAP.
+If you have need of a free patent infringement damages consultation, Contact EisnerAmper today, and we will personally respond to your inquiry ASAP.